pedromachuca/LabyrintheC/README.md

 ## THE MAZE: Programming langage C

 This program is an **maze generator/solver**.
-A makefile is include.
+A makefile is included.
 To start the program enter the following command:

 ```make -s``` (option -s not to see the output of the makefile)
 ##